swcarpentry/git-novice/episodes/09-conflict.md

 - Includes more than one file that involves one unit of change.

-- Isolate or includes multiple edited lines using the "Stage chunk" button in Rstudio.
+- Isolate or includes multiple edited lines using the "Stage chunk" button in RStudio.

 - Does not include all the files in one commit.